scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:14
 came from by including the name of the monitored resource.
 2:17
-Using the console's Logs Viewer, you can query logging data 2:21 and obtain a precise subset of all the log
+Using the console’s Logs Viewer, you can query logging data 2:21 and obtain a precise subset of all the log
 2:24